Home

 Smoke Detectors

-• Put smoke alarms inside and outside each bedroom and sleeping area.
-Put alarms on every level of the home.
+• Install smoke alarms inside and outside each sleeping area

-• When you hear a smoke alarm, you may have less than 2 minutes to get everyone outside and safe.
+• When a smoke alarm sounds, you may have less than two minutes to escape safely

 Make a Plan

-• Choose a safe meeting place a safe distance from your home.
+• Choose a safe outdoor meeting place a short distance from your home

-• Have a home fire drill at least twice a year.
+• Practice your home fire escape plan at least twice a year

 Cooking Safety